kschuler/neurolinguistics/index.md

 ### Requirements

 - **Reading and posting discussion questions**: Each week, you will be responsible for preparing for the discussion by reading and annotating 2-3 papers on the weeks’ topic with discussion questions (on Perusall).
+[See the annotation guidelines](https://public.3.basecamp.com/p/p7oojNVWQXJRH6BVe5bteXFX)
 - **Lead discussions**: Several times throughout the semester (but not every week), you will serve as discussion leader for a paper with one or two other students.
 As discussion leader, you’ll be responsible for presenting the paper, including summarizing (motivation, research questions, approach, and findings) and leading a discussion of the work.
 If you cannot attend synchronously you can submit a pre-recorded presentation.
 - **Lit Review**: You will select a topic of interest (within the bounds of language and the brain) and write a formal literature review.
 There will be several assignments leading up to this final paper to help you make progress.